SpongePowered/SystemOfADownload/README.md

 work.
 Because the nature of an artifact being uploaded to Sonatype and "the fact that anything can and will go wrong",

+### AuthService

+Provides the login end point and generates Json Web Tokens (JWTs) to enable interacting with select services.
+It uses lagom-pac4j's [`SecuredService`] to provide authentication and authorization to other endpoints.
+It is used to provide internal, LDAP and JWT based authentication.

 [LagomFramework]:https://lagomframework.com/
 [Event Source]:https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing
 [CQRS]:https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs